maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 ...from the desktop version body tag since we are now replacing these properties with Susy.

 ### @media

-Now that we have a flexible grid, it's time to look at Ethan's second ingredient in RWD; media queries.
-To understand media queries let's take a little look at the history behind them.
+Now that we have a Susy flexible grid, it's time to look at Ethan's second ingredient in RWD; media queries.
+To understand them let's take a little look at their history.

 #### Media Types